capsulajs/capsulajs/.github/ISSUE_TEMPLATE/change_request.md

 ## RoadMap

-In case there is more than one mergable point you can specify it here.
+In case there is more than one mergeable point you can specify it here.

 NOTICE that DoD is one unit, you CAN'T do implementation then notes then documentation etc.